kdsparks/cse15l-lab-reports/labreport3.md

 `find`
 1) size
 ```
-find -size -100M
+find -size -1M
+.
+./911report
+./biomed
+./government
+./government/About_LSC
+./government/Alcohol_Problems
+./government/Env_Prot_Agen
+./government/Gen_Account_Office
+./government/Media
+./government/Post_Rate_Comm
+./plos
 ```
-This will find files or directories that are less than 100 Megabytes, which could be helpful for seeing how many smaller files there are.
+This will find files or directories that are less than 1 Megabyte, which could be helpful for seeing how many smaller files there are.

 source: [URL](https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/)